Washington Chapter

 Conservation Award

-Outstanding accomplishment (program or project) by a person or organization for significant contributions to wildlife conservation, including efforts involving outstanding initiative, innovation, and personal risk of failure.
+The Washington Chapter of The Wildlife Society recognizes an outstanding accomplishment (program or project) and/or sustained accomplishments by a person or organization for significant contributions to wildlife conservation, including efforts involving outstanding initiative, innovation, and personal risk of failure.

 Stewardship Award